 by Harry Morales

 This is the second English translation of the novel, La Tregua by Mario Benedetti that was first published by Editorial Nueva Imagen, S.A. in 1960.
 Originally translated by Benjamin Graham and published in 1969 by Harper & Row as The Truce, the novel is long out of print in English.
-The Rail will be serializing this Benedetti masterpiece over the winter and into the summer of 2012.
+The Rail will be serializing this Benedetti masterpiece over the winter and into the spring of 2012.

 Mi mano derecha es una golondrina